 Many business owners can recognize when it begins: a certain product dwindles in popularity, and the remaining stock begins to take up valuable inventory space.
 When supply overwhelms demand, excess inventory is the unfortunate result.

-Excess inventory has positive and negative effects on retail businesses, depending on the context.
+Surplus inventory has positive and negative effects on retail businesses, depending on the context.
 However, all retail owners agree on one thing: it is crucial to offload as many of these items as possible once they begin to pile up.

 What is Excess Inventory?